mitchklee35/Python-APIs/README.md

 # How to Run
 Open the jupyter notebook and run the functions starting with weather.
 Make sure your API key is working in “api_keys.py”.
 The file should create a CSV and you will be able to then run the VacationPy file.
 # Result
-The result, showed correlations latitude and temperature which is obvious, but also slight negative correlations of windspeed.
+The result, showed correlations between latitude and temperature as well as a slight negative correlation of windspeed.
 As well I was able to generate a list of great vacation spots that aren’t too hot or cold, and have low wind speeds